Shortboard Buyer’s Guide / How to Find Your Next Magic Stick

 From slow and mushy, to punchy and hollow, the Blak Box 2 round tail is a great option as a daily driver.
 The BB2 has a low entry rocker, flat exit rocker, and medium to full rails which make it super versatile in all sorts of conditions.

-Firewire – Spitfire
+Firewire – Mashup

 shortboard buyer's guide